bobev18/py3chess/README.md

 noticed that python process hit 872 MB mem use (in task manager) while final size for root node reached 468 MB

+going to depth 4 is absurd - mem usage hit over 20GB
+I think the previous depth 4 results were captured without having the check gamestate create depth 5 nodes without evaluating them
+I could probably reduce the tree, by keeping only the best candidate depth 1 branch.
+Since AI cant choose non optimal score, an inferior branch can be cut.
+On deeper branches we cannot cut oponent branches, but on any own branches we can apply the same strategy